Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

     Password: ########
     Port: 5432

-If you use the same strategy, the `psql` command-line utility will be in the PATH.
-Just make sure that the `tracebase` user has it in their PATH.
+Ensure the `psql` command-line utility is in the `PATH` for personal and the `tracebase` user accounts.

 ### Installing Application Dependencies